Concept Note Template [Download]

 UN organizations who are bound by UN Financial Regulations and Rules are eligible to apply for funding from the UNTFHS.
 Please see section II of the UNTFHS Guidelines for more information.
 Applications submitted by individuals and non-UN organizations will not be accepted.
 However, the UNTFHS promotes programmes that engage a broad range of relevant partners, including national and local stakeholders, civil society and the private sector.

 PLEASE NOTE: the template for concept note submissions has changed, so please refer to Annex 1 of the UNTFHS Guidelines.
-All submissions must be made through the online portal.
-If you have problems with the online portal, please email email@example.com.
+All submissions must be emailed to firstname.lastname@example.org.

 The UNTFHS supports two distinct types of programmes: 1) those that mainstream and advance the operational impact of the human security approach and 2) those that extend the global awareness of the human security approach and its usage.
 All programmes must meet the key funding criteria specified in sections IV 1-3 of the UNTFHS Guidelines.
 In addition, they must respect the budget limitations outlined in section VI.

 The UNTFHS does not have thematic priorities; however, programmes should aim to support implementation of key global agendas at the local and national level through the application of the human security approach.
 Please refer to the Call for Proposals for possible thematic priorities in a given year.
 Applying organizations should carefully review the key funding criteria in the UNTFHS Guidelines and utilise the tools provided in the Human Security Handbook in the development of their proposals [see Resources box].